 Volunteer Support

-Information for volunteers will be made available through the intranet (where applicable) and line managers.
+Information for volunteers and staff relationship managers will be made available through the intranet (where applicable).

-Volunteers can discuss and review their input, raise matters of concern and make suggestions for positive improvements with their line manager.
+Volunteers can discuss and review their input, raise matters of concern and make suggestions for positive improvements with their relationship manager.

-In the event of volunteers ending their involvement with the RCOG, the line manager will offer appropriate recognition and thanks, demonstrating how their input has been valued.
+In the event of volunteers ending their involvement with the RCOG, the relationship manager will offer appropriate recognition and thanks, demonstrating how their input has been valued.

 Insurance

-The ROCG provides Employers Liability, Public Liability, Travel and Professional Indemnity cover for all volunteers whilst working on Colleges activities.
+The RCOG provides Employers Liability, Public Liability, Travel and Professional Indemnity cover for all volunteers whilst working on Colleges activities.
 The RCOG does not provide motor insurance cover.
 The insurance will not cover unauthorised actions or actions outside the volunteering agreement.
-Our standard cover is for volunteers who are
+Our standard cover is for volunteers who are:

 • 16-80 years of age